Logesh-R-143/SQL/README.md

 Optimization Techniques: Indexing and query execution plans.<br>

 <b>📬 Contact<b><br>
-Feel free to reach out if you have any questions or suggestions:
+Feel free to reach out if you have any questions or suggestions:<br>
-LinkedIn: Logesh R
+LinkedIn: linkedin.com/in/logesh-r-74398a213<br>
-GitHub: Logesh-R-143
+GitHub: github.com/Logesh-R-143<br>
 Email: logu46461@gmail.com